The Healthy Diet

 • Add some raw nuts and seeds.
 (Most should be soaked prior to eating for better digestibility.)

-• Use olive oil, coconut oil, almond oil, avocado oil or organic butter.
-Avoid margarine, shortening, partially hydrogenated oils, and polyunsaturated oils (canola, safflower, corn, etc).
+• Use olive oil, coconut oil, almond oil, avocado oil, organic butter, ghee, tallow.
+Avoid margarine, shortening, partially hydrogenated oils, and polyunsaturated oils (canola, soy, safflower, corn, etc).

-• Add some fish, poultry, meat, and eggs from organic, range animals if wanted.
+• Add some wild fish, poultry, meat, and eggs from organic, range animals if wanted.
+Organic organ meats are also nutritious.

-• Add some milk, yogurt, cheese, and cottage cheese from whole organic milk (preferably raw) if not casein sensitive and if wanted.
+• Add some milk, yogurt, cheese, kefir, and cottage cheese from whole organic milk (preferably raw) if not dairy intolerant (usually due to casein sensitivity or lactose intolerant or dairy.)

-• Add culinary herbs, spices and salts (such as Himalayan) as needed.
+• Add culinary herbs, herbal teas, spices and salts (such as Himalayan, Celtic, or sea salt) as needed.

 Berkey